PrestaShop/docs/src/content/1.7/modules/concepts/templating/admin-views.md

 ### Identify the template to override

 First we need to identify which Twig template(s) is (are) rendered.
 Using the *Debug mode*, select the "Twig metrics" block in the Symfony Debug toolbar.
 You'll see the list of Twig templates used to render the page.
-In our case, we are interested by the template "**@PrestaShop/Admin/Product/catalog.html.twig**".
+In our case, we are interested in the template "**@PrestaShop/Admin/Product/catalog.html.twig**".

 ### Override the template in the module: a simple "Hello world!"